 5 See the section "Overview of Source Data and Estimating Procedures."
-In addition, for an in-depth discussion of estimation is sues regarding corporate profits, see Dylan G. Rassier, "The Role of Profits and Income in the National Accounts," Survey 91 (February 2012): 8-22.
+In addition, for an in-depth discussion of estimation issues regarding corporate profits, see Dylan G. Rassier, "The Role of Profits and Income in the National Accounts," Survey 91 (February 2012): 8-22.

-6 For more information, see "Business Tax Statistics, Corporations," at www.irs.gov/uac/Tax-Stats-2.
+6 For more information, see "Business Tax Statistics, Corporations," at www.irs.gov/statistics/soi-tax-statscorporation-tax-statistics.

 7 For more information, see "Chapter 7: Change in Private Inventories," 7-4.

 8 After the September 11, 2001, attacks on the World Trade Center and the Pentagon and the subsequent perceived weakness in the economy, legislation was passed to stimulate business investment by temporarily modifying tax-based depreciation rules.
 As part of the Job Creation and Worker Assistance Act of 2002, businesses were permitted to depreciate a "bonus" amount during the first year, over and above that allowed under traditional tax accounting rules.
 Because total depreciation cannot exceed the amount of the investment, the amount of depreciation remaining to be taken in future years was reduced.
-Hence,
+Hence, depreciation was raised during the "bonus" span and lowered thereafter, and because depreciation is an